xeois/yii2-mailqueue/README.md

 ];
 ```

-And use following code for directly sending emails as you ususally do with `yii2-swiftmailer`:
+And use following code for directly sending emails as you ususally do with `yii2-swiftmailer` and also add to db for reference:

 ```php
 Yii::$app->mailqueue->compose('contact/html')